FunkyKingston/heroku-github-integration/README.md

 ## Hosting a Flask app using Heroku and Heroku Add-ons

 To gain familiarity with Heroku hosting, including its *Config Vars* and *Add-ons*, a small Flask app was created and configured appropriately.
 The app connects to a PostgreSQL database provided by the *Heroku Postgres Add-on* service, https://elements.heroku.com/addons/heroku-postgresql.
 When enabling this add-on (On the *Resource* page of the app in the Heroku dashboard), the *Config Var* `DATABASE_URL` is set automatically.
-"Config vars are exposed to your app’s code as environment variables" basically tells us what we need to know about them (https://devcenter.heroku.com/articles/config-vars).

-In order to use *SQLAlchemy* with the Flask app, the app is configured with the `SQLALCHEMY_DATABASE_URI` environment variable read from the Heroku *Config Var*:
+In order to use *SQLAlchemy* with the Flask app, the app is configured by setting `SQLALCHEMY_DATABASE_URI` in `app.config[]`. "*Config Vars* are exposed to your app’s code as environment variables" (https://devcenter.heroku.com/articles/config-vars), so `DATABASE_URL` is retrieved as:

 ```SQLALCHEMY_DATABASE_URI = os.environ.get('DATABASE_URL')```